rLoopTeam/website-old/README.md

 # Website
-The code for the website @ http://redditloop.co
+The code for the website @ http://rLoop.org

-http://redditloop.co is the official site for Reddit's SpaceX hyperloop competition team
+http://rLoop is the official site for the rLoop Project

 ### Development Process